Yinghao-Li/CHMM-ALT/README.md

 - NLTK [link](https://www.nltk.org/)

 Note: this project is only tested under the given environment.
-Other library versions may cause unexpected behaviors.
+Other library versions may lead to unexpected behaviors.

 ## 2. Dataset Construction